Toscanphoenix-de/LoveTime/README.md

 # What does the app contain
 - Calender to insert your date
-- Custom Image Picker
 - Track date and display it in years, months, days
 - Detailed version of period
+- more trackable dates eg. engagement, marriage, divorce

 # Whats coming in future

-- more trackable dates eg. engagement, marriage, divorce
 - amount of time in weeks or recalc in days since
 - Notifications
-- -Save Image for restart
+- Image Picker for all dates
+- choose color

+# Whats coming behind the scenes
+- rearrange Code
+- outsource Code into extra classes
--
+- Doe more desing stuff